-The Administration Division administers and supervises the daily functions of the District’s Field Department and includes customer service, radio dispatch, and employee’s certifications and physical requirements.
+The Administration Division administers and supervises the daily functions of the District’s Operations and Facilities Department and includes customer service, radio dispatch, and employee’s certifications and physical requirements.
 In addition:

 - The Safety and Regulatory Compliance Division encompasses the District’s safety and compliance programs for all departments to ensure the preservation of our low worker’s compensation ratings through our ACWA/JPIA insurance provider.